 What is patellar luxation?

-What is the cause of patellar luxation?
+What are the signs of patellar luxation?

 How is patellar luxation diagnosed?

 Patellar luxation is diagnosed on physical examination.
 The veterinarian palpates the kneecap as they flex and extend the knee, and applies pressure to it in particular positions to determine whether it can be moved into and out of the groove.
 Based on this examination, the grade of the luxation is determined:

 - Grade 1 – The patella can be pushed out of the groove, but immediately pops back in on its own.
 This can be an incidental finding in a dog without any clinical signs.

 - Grade 2 – The patella pops out on its own, but returns to the groove with flexion of the knee.

 - Grade 3 – The patella is always out of the groove, but can be pushed back in.
 After being pushed into its groove, it immediately pops back out.